WHAT ON EARTH IS THE VESTIBULAR APPARATUS?

 Idiopathic vestibular disease is the most common form in both dogs and cats.
 Other possibilities include a stroke, infection in the brain or middle ear, or a tumor affecting the brain or middle ear.
 In general, we examine the ears carefully for signs of inner ear infection and if none is present we assume the pet has idiopathic disease.
 If improvement isn’t noted within a few days we may need to investigate further.
 In order to make your pet as comfortable as possible during an episode of idiopathic vestibular disease, we treat affected pets with anti-nausea medication if needed.
 If dehydration is present we will treat with fluids.
 You will need to provide some supportive care to help your pet to get around and you may need to hand feed for a few days.

-Middle ear infection is more likely if the patient has a history of ear infections.
-When an otoscope is used to visualize the external ear of an animal with vestibular disease and debris is seen, this is a good hint that there is infection in the middle ear as well.
+A middle ear infection is more likely if the patient has a history of ear infections.
+When an otoscope is used to visualize the external ear of an animal with vestibular disease and debris is seen, this is a good hint that there is an infection in the middle ear as well.
 However, just because debris is not seen in the external ear does not mean that a middle ear infection is or isn’t present.
-If we suspect your animal has a middle ear infection, we may do imaging studies such as a CT scan or treat with antibiotics.
+If we suspect your animal has a middle ear infection, we may do imaging studies such as a CT scan or treat it with antibiotics.

 Vestibular disease is a highly unpleasant and even debilitating condition for pets.
-However, the vast majority of the time it is very temporary, requiring only patience, symptomatic treatment and tender loving care.
+However, the vast majority of the time it is very temporary, requiring only patience, symptomatic treatment, and tender loving care.